pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### Incorrect certificate file name or path

-If you execute the command to install the PolyLogyx client with an incorrect certificate path, the UI show message below and will redirect to a log file path.
+If you execute the command to install the EclecticIQ client with an incorrect certificate path, the UI show message below and will redirect to a log file path.

 ```Failed to read server's public key from input file: <cert_path>```